Making sense of complexity through data. Leveraging AI to empower people and decisions.

 dist_plots(credit_card_df)

-- For 'ONEOFF_PURCHASES_FREQUENCY' and 'PURCHASES_INSTALLMENT_FREQUENCY' most users don't do one off puchases or installment purchases frequently, Very small number of customers pay their balance in full 'PRC_FULL_PAYMENT'~0
+# - For 'ONEOFF_PURCHASES_FREQUENCY' and 'PURCHASES_INSTALLMENT_FREQUENCY' most users don't do one off purchases or installment purchases frequently, Very small number of customers pay their balance in full 'PRC_FULL_PAYMENT'~0

 correlations = credit_card_df.corr()